apluslms/aplus-manual/rst_guide/basic_syntax.rst

   * - ``.`` (dot)
     - Subsubtitle
   * - ``'`` (apostrophe)
     - Subsubsubtitle.
-We do not recommend the use deeper level of headings.
+We do not recommend using deeper level of headings.

 :glyphicon-console:`\ ` **Code example**